Chance-tw/Discord-File-Uploading/README.md

+//May be an issue of only able to read in a file as big as the amount of memory free on a system, but that is untested

 Save bot token to DISCORD_TOKEN env var with 'export DISCORD_TOKEN="token"'

 Save discord channel ID to DISCORD_CHANNEL env var with 'export DISCORD_CHANNEL="uint64 channel id"'